jaceksanko/jQuery_plugin_animate_fadeIn_fadeOut_subelements/README.md

 1. animation type in string - like "fadeIn", "fadeOut", "slideDown", "slideUp", "animate" or another
 2. properity in array -  parameters corresponding to the type of animation selected above
 3. delay in ms - daley animation
-4. displaySub in string - "none" if animation subelements must "display: non" before animation start or "" if not
+4. displaySub in string - "none" if animation subelements must "display: none" before animation start or "" if not

 ```
 $("<example_elements>").animateSubelements({